yannikkellerde/GNN_Hex/more_questions.md

 + Time to make moves in env is too slow.
   - Can be cut to ~ 1/4 if no dead and captured analysis, but that increases game lengths and average graph sizes by a lot.
 	- Hard to optimize staying with python + Graph-Tool.
-	- Dead and captured anaylsis could be sped up by un-generalizing (e.g. only look for cases that are actually possible in hex-graphs and not for general shannon-node-switching games.
+	- Dead and captured anaylsis could be sped up by un-generalizing.
+Only look for cases that are actually possible in hex-graphs and not for general shannon-node-switching games.
+Maybe even do template matching instead, although that's pretty sad for my graph representation.
+	- Maybe my graph filtering approach is also at fault here.
+I need to really think about the underlying Boost Graphing Library structure and how to use it optimally.
+Maybe removing vertices will be faster than filtering out.
 + Convert graph: Converting from graph-tool representation of my game to representation that my pytorch-geometric model can process takes far too long.
-The reason for this is that because I currently use graph-filtering, the vertex indices in graph-tool have the wrong format and I have to reindex all edge indices.
+The reason for this is that because I currently use graph-filtering, the vertex indices in graph-tool are not continuous and I have to reindex all edge indices.
 I could and probably should delete vertices instead of filtering out.
 However this makes some other things more difficult such as tracking the correspondence between vertices and board states for visualization.
 + NN prediction: In total these are 200 GNN predictions, with batches of 128 graphs each.
 Comparably very fast.
 We should aim to make this the bottleneck.

 https://github.com/bhansconnect/fast-alphazero-general show how alpha-zero can be done with multiprocessing in python.
 However, it will be more tricky with GNNs, based on the way batching works in pytorch-geometric.
 Also, even with 8 or 16 cpu threads, running the env will still be the major bottleneck.